alfarukky/Blogging-API-/Readme.md

 ## Overview

+_A robust Blogging API allowing users to create, publish, and manage their blogs.
+Users can sign up, sign in, and utilize JWT authentication with token expiry.
+The API supports pagination, filtering, searching, and ordering of blogs._

 **User Management:**
 1- Users have attributes including first name, last name, email, and password.
 2- Sign up and sign in functionalities are provided.